edugonza/DAPOQ-Lang/README.md

-MetaModel-POQL
+DAPOQ-Lang
 ===============

-Query language for the MetaModel implemented in OpenSLEX
+Data Aware Process Oriented Query Language for the MetaModel implemented in OpenSLEX